 '''

-use this if you want to load your own ''.env'' file.

-from dotenv import load_dotenv

-load_dotenv(os.path.join(project_home, '.env'))

-use this if you run from source
+use this if you run from source, not needed if you pip-installed FlexMeasures

+project_home = u'/path/to/your/code/flexmeasures'

 if project_home not in sys.path:

 sys.path = [project_home] + sys.path

-adapt PATH to find our LP solver if it is installed from source

-os.environ["PATH"] = os.environ.get("PATH") + ":/home/seita/Cbc-2.9/bin"

 create flask app - the name "application" has to be passed to the WSGI server

 from flexmeasures.app import create as create_app

 application = create_app()

 '''

-The web server is told about the WSGI script, but also about the object which represents the application.
+The web server is told about the WSGI script, but also about the object that represents the application.
 For instance, if this script is called wsgi.py, then the relevant argument to the gunicorn server is wsgi:application.